redwebcreation/heavy-nest-archive/README.md

 apt install hez
 ```

+#### Disclaimer

+Some commands might seem familiar with what [Kubernetes](https://kubernetes.io) does.
+It's a pure coincidence so don't
+expect things to work the same as Kubernetes.

 ## Getting started

 Hez stores its configuration in `/etc/hez/hez.yml`, you can generate it automatically using the command below: